seanstock/whisper/README.md

 # Whisper Transcription Assistant

+Optimized for agentic coding workflows; not designed for ADA compliance.

 This project replaces the default Windows speech-to-text functionality with a more powerful, accurate, and customizable transcription tool powered by OpenAI's Whisper model.
 It uses an AutoHotkey script to launch a stylish Python GUI, allowing for fast and efficient voice-to-text input in any application.

 ## Features